AwkwardTurtle42/Band-of-Blades-Mission-Generation/README.md

 # Band-of-Blades-Mission-Generation

 Python script to generate missions for the Band of Blades role playing game.
-All description and content taken from the Band of Blades rulebook by
+All description and content taken from the Band of Blades rulebook.

+## To use:

+Run the genMissions() function.
+Options are:

+commander_focus which can be ('Assault', 'Recon', 'Religious', or 'Supply')

+GM_choice which can be ('Assault', 'Recon', 'Religious', or 'Supply')

+Set augmented=True if the Spymaster has augmented the mission generation.

+Set intel=True if the Commander has spent intel.

+location = the location you are currently at in Aldermark, which restricts which missions are available.

 ## Functions: